NEW YORK ADVOCACY AGENDA 2025

 HEALTHCARE

 Healthcare is the largest single economic engine in Westchester County and the surrounding region.
-Within the lower Hudson Valley alone, our hospitals alone contribute close to $13 billion in annual economic impact and employ over 54,000 workers.
+Within the lower Hudson Valley, our hospitals alone contribute close to $13 billion in annual economic impact and employ over 54,000 workers.
 The benefits to the community are both quantitative and qualitative.
 World class healthcare facilities continuing to expand north of New York City is one of the primary reasons businesses, workers, and residents are attracted to the region.

+Medicaid reimburses healthcare providers approximately $.73 on the dollar, which is not sustainable especially as the Medicaid population continues to grow.
 Although federal funding helped to offset many costs of care due to the pandemic, it did not offset inflationary increases in everything from supplies to wages.
-Staff costs were and continue to be particularly impacted by the need to utilize “travelling nurses” whose wages are often over 40% higher than staff nurses.
 While the use of traveling nurses has abated somewhat, many recent collective bargaining agreements have met union demands for elevated wage and benefit costs well above inflation.
 Heightened staffing requirements add to the challenge.
 Increasing the Medicaid reimbursement rate, especially to ensure the ability of facilities and providers to attract a quality workforce, is critical to ensuring the sustainability of our health care infrastructure.

 Healthcare workforce shortages continue to grow in virtually every county in New York State.
-Shortages preexisting the pandemic are now magnified by recently enacted staffing ratio laws for nursing home and hospitals.
-The State has made some movement towards alleviating those shortages such as passage in May, 2023 of the Clinical Simulation bill (A3076-A/S447-C) which allows for up to 30% of clinical hours to be earned via simulation training.
-However unrealistic staffing ratio requirements for nursing homes and hospitals cannot be met.
-Rather than levy fines for noncompliance, money should be directed towards training and direct workforce funding.
+Shortages preexisting the pandemic are now magnified by recently enacted staffing ratio laws for nursing homes and hospitals.
+The State has made some movement towards alleviating those shortages, including 2023 passage of clinical simulation legislation which allows for up to 30 percent of clinical hours to be earned via simulation training.

 Make Scope of Practice Flexibility Permanent

-During the pandemic, numerous temporary measures were enacted through executive order that provided scope of practice flexibility among the various health care professions.
+During the pandemic, numerous temporary measures were enacted through executive orders that provided scope of practice flexibility among the various health care professions.
 The pandemic proved the value of those provisions.
 They remain an invaluable tool in ensuring access to services otherwise unavailable due to staffing shortages.

 Enact Medical and Nurse Licensure Compact Legislation